Course dates: 4 - 15 September 2023

 " Statistical Methods in Cancer Research" by N E Breslow & N E Day

 Volume 2: The design and analysis of cohort studies

-There is no formal assessment but at the conclusion of the course, a certificate of attendance will be provided.
-Approximately 75 participants will be accepted.
+There is no formal assessment but at the conclusion of the course, a Certificate of Attendance will be provided.
+Approximately 45 participants will be accepted.